Tokens

 GroupOptional sub-group path.
 Omit for top-level tokens.

-DescriptionOptional markdown note explaining the token intent.
+DescriptionOptional note explaining the token intent.

 TagsSearchable labels (e.g. "brand", "dark-mode").